Making a Complaint

 The Professional Standards Department operates independently from the rest of the Force.

-Serious complaints may be investigated or supervised by the IPCC.
+Serious complaints may be investigated or supervised by the IPOC.

 The majority of complaints will be resolved at a local level through a process called local resolution.
-Allegations of incivility are unlikely to be subject to a full investigation, but Gwent Police will investigate other complaints by means of a proportionate investigation or referral to the Independent Police Complaints Commission (IPCC).
+Allegations of incivility are unlikely to be subject to a full investigation, but Gwent Police will investigate other complaints by means of a proportionate investigation or referral to the Independent Office for Police Conduct (IPOC).